-I have utilized and tweaked various recommended ways to enhance my own breath in countless ways.
-The greatest method I have stumbled upon is the one I am sharing here today, as it is the proper way to breathe, thus reaps the most benefits.
+I have utilized and tweaked various recommended ways to enhance my own breath over the last couple of years.
+The greatest method I have stumbled upon is the one I am sharing here today, as I have noticed it to have the greatest impact during high-stress situations.

 Whatever you do, try not to breathe into your chest, as this only creates more tension and stress in your body, heightening our cortisol levels and leaving the bottom portion of the lungs without oxygen.